FabricMC/fabric-docs/develop/mixins/bytecode.md

 - `invokestatic`: invokes a static method
 - `invokevirtual`: invokes a non-static method.
 Takes polymorphism and inheritance into account, calling the overridden version where applicable
 - `invokespecial`: invokes a non-static method, exactly the one declared, without taking into account polymorphism/inheritance.
-Used to call constructors and superclass methods
+Uses include calling constructors and superclass methods
 - `invokeinterface`: invokes an interface method, static or not

 ### Conditionals {#conditional-instructions-2}